Day of Race

 Runners will get their first exposure to the Gateway Trail – one of the newest additions to ICF’s trail system.
 Runners will travel around in a geneal clockwise direction, first heading to the 188th lot, onto the 188th Trail, Valley of the Firs, Grinder, Mikes and Craigs, middle and north trails, borrow pit, past the watermelon table at 5 miles, to AS1 at Fisher Pond, around the pond to 115th, then back into the ICF and around Mukai Pond and the perimeter of Dragons Head Cider Farm.
 There, you only have a mile to go to the finish/AS2/turnaround.
 As usual the course will be clearly marked – but runners should remain alert just the same.
 The course will basically travel the interior and perimeter of the park, ending up back at the Start/Finish, where the 10 milers will finish and the 50k runners will head back out on Gateway Trail for two more loops.

 Aid stations will be located at miles 6 and 10.
 50k runners will pass each aid station 3 times.

 What is the terrain like?

 This rolling race course will include primarily single track and double track park trails, with some dirt roads, gravel driveways, grass shoulders and short sections of paved road.

-The elevation change is about 770 feet per loop (exact elevation for the entire 50k to be provided soon, but it is about 2,300 feet gain/loss).
+The elevation change is about 770 feet per loop.
 Though don’t let that fool you – while generally short in distance, there are some nice steep hills in the mix on this course.
 Very little of this course qualifies as flat.

 Technically the trails are mostly well groomed and free of obstacles and hazards.
 That said there are sections of the trail where footing will be challenged by roots, downed logs, or quick turns and sharp changes in elevation.
 Staying alert is important.